-Carefully join the two ends of this strip of tape together with selotape.
+Carefully join the two ends of this strip of tape together with sellotape.
 It is worth taking your time over this bit as the smoother the join is the smoother the sound of the loop will be.
 Although conversely, sometimes a rhythmic clunk at the end of each repetition can be just what a loop needs to give it shape.
-I recommend using a tiny piece of selotape on the underside of the tape, and trimming off any excess.
+I recommend using a tiny piece of sellotape on the underside of the tape and trimming off any excess.

 Carefully place the loop back inside the tape, hooking it around the four white spools: both the larger central pair and the smaller two on each side.

-Position the tape so that it hooks round all of the spools but is also in front of the cassette’s metal mechanism.
+Position the tape so that it hooks around all of the spools but is also in front of the cassette’s metal mechanism.
 It must be held taut, or else it won’t play smoothly.